laiba-mazhar/E-commerce-Retail-Trends-Impact-Analysis/README.md

 - Continued growth in e-commerce is expected, emphasizing the importance of innovation and flexibility in business models.

 ## Acknowledgments
 Thank you for reviewing this project.
-Any feedback or questions can be directed to [Your Email].
+Any feedback or questions can be directed to [laibamazhar.000@gmail.com].